 On Oct.
-19, 2018, TransAlta Renewables announced that the expansion is fully operational, bringing total generating capacity of the Kent Hills wind farm to 167 MW.
+19, 2018, TransAlta Renewables announced that the Kent Hills 3 expansion was fully operational, bringing total generating capacity of the Kent Hills wind facility to 167 MW.

-N. TransAlta Renewables Acquires Three Renewable Assets from the Corporation
+V. TransAlta Renewables Acquires Three Renewable Assets from the Corporation

-On May 31, 2018, TransAlta Renewables acquired from a subsidiary of the Corporation an economic interest in the 50 MW Lakeswind wind farm in Minnesota and 21 MWs of solar projects located in Massachusetts ("Mass Solar") through the subscription of tracking preferred shares of a subsidiary of the Corporation.
-In addition, TransAlta Renewables acquired from a subsidiary of the Corporation ownership of the 20 MW Kent Breeze wind farm located in Ontario.
+On May 31, 2018, TransAlta Renewables acquired from a subsidiary of the Corporation an economic interest in the 50 MW Lakeswind wind facility in Minnesota and 21 MWs of solar projects located in Massachusetts ("Mass Solar") through the subscription of tracking preferred shares of a subsidiary of the Corporation.
+In addition, TransAlta Renewables acquired from a subsidiary of the Corporation ownership of the 20 MW Kent Breeze wind facility located in Ontario.
 The total purchase price for the three assets was approximately \$166 million, including the assumption of \$62 million of tax equity obligations and project debt, for net cash consideration of \$104 million.
 The Corporation continues to operate these assets on behalf of TransAlta Renewables.